 By 1983, the year “Wild Style” came out, community organizations in Morrisania, with the help of private foundations and city government, had recovered enough to begin slowly rebuilding sections of the neighborhood that had been laid to waste during the 70’s.
 Groups like the Mid Bronx Desperadoes began clearing abandoned lots and putting up town houses and single family homes in areas where tenements once stood.
 But even before this physical reconstruction had begun, young people in Morrisania had charted a musical, and in a very real sense moral reconstruction of their community, taking what others had discarded and turning it into art, and then into commerce.
 In the process, they created a path for young people growing up in poverty to express themselves, and make a living doing it, a dream that would inspire KRS-1, Fat Joe, Lord Finesse, and other Morrisanians who followed them.
 In so doing, they put the South Bronx, and the great Morrisania neighborhood, back on the map as a center of musical creativity.

-Professor Mark Naison has led Trolley Tours to the hot spots of Bronx music history, as seen in The Wall Street Journal video, above.
+Professor Mark Naison introduces Fordham’s Bronx African American History Archive in the video, above.
 You can learn more about Bronx history in his new book, Before the Fires: An Oral History of African American Life in the Bronx from the 1930’s to the 1960’s (2016, Fordham University Press).
 The book is made up of vivid personal stories from actors to educators to musicians recounting their childhoods, the sometimes harrowing personal obstacles they faced, and the support and solace they drew from their Bronx environment.
 Naison will be speaking about the book with co-author Bob Gumbs at The Bronx Public Library on February 18, 2017.